-For applications, we first adopt the outcome equivalence result to study the key group problem which aims to specify a group of players removing whom reduces the aggregate equilibrium activity the most.
+For applications, we first adopt the outcome equivalence result to study the key group problem, which aims to specify the group of players, that if removed, reduces the aggregate equilibrium activity the most.
 Specifically, the removal of a group of players is equivalent to a certain characteristic intervention restricted to this group.
-Such a characteristic intervention is chosen to make sure that, within the original network, the induced equilibrium efforts of nodes in this group to zero.
-As a generalization of single node inter-centrality given by BCZ, we provide a closed-form index of group inter-centrality explicitly.
-Such index takes into account both the activities nodes in this group and their influences on nodes outside of the group.
-The group inter-centrality index reveals that the higher the connectedness between nodes within a group, the lower the inter-centrality of the group.
-Therefore, the greedy algorithm, which sequentially selects nodes with highest single node inter-centrality, may fail to find the key group with highest inter-centrality.
-We also show that group inter-centrality index is equivalent to the aggregate sum of all walks which must pass the group.
-As a by product, we characterize the aggregate sum of all walks starting from one group and ending at the second group, which does \emph{not} pass the third group.
-This result generalizes some of the findings about the targeting centrality proposed by \cite{Bramoulle2018} in the information diffusion setting.
+Such a characteristic intervention is chosen to ensure that within the original network, the induced equilibrium efforts of nodes in this group reduce to zero.
+As a generalization of the single node intercentrality given by BCZ, we provide a closed-form index of group inter-centrality explicitly.
+Such an index takes into account both the activities nodes in this group and their influences on nodes outside the group.
+The group intercentrality index reveals that the higher the connectedness between nodes within a group, the lower the intercentrality of the group.
+Therefore, the greedy algorithm, which sequentially selects nodes with the highest single node intercentrality, may fail to find the key group with the highest intercentrality.
+We also show that the group intercentrality index is equivalent to the aggregate sum of all walks that must pass the group.
+As a by-product, we characterize the aggregate sum of all walks starting from one group and ending at the second group, which does \emph{not} pass the third group.
+This result generalizes some of the findings on the targeting centrality proposed by \cite{Bramoulle2018} in an information diffusion setting.